Safety at Amgen

 Contractor Safety Program

 Contractor safety is an ongoing commitment and an area of focused attention for Amgen.
-Each year we hold a safety summit specifically geared for contractors.
-In 2017, we made a concerted effort to improve contractor safety, updating our safety manual and orientation requirements for contractors.
-The company expanded the contractor pre-qualification program globally using a standardized evaluation process.
+We continue to improve contractor safety, updating our safety manual and developing online orientation for contractors.
+The company uses a standardized evaluation process for contractor pre-qualification globally.
 We accomplished hundreds of safety observations of contractors throughout the year.

-In 2019, we set a contractor safety goal of 0.40 incidents or less per 100 workers.
-Though we fell short of meeting that goal (with a rate of 0.50), we continue to focus on new and improved ways to promote and engage contractors on safety.
+In 2020, we set a contractor safety goal of 0.40 incidents or less per 100 workers.
+Though we met our goal (with a rate of 0.40), we continue to focus on new and improved ways to promote and engage contractors on safety.

 Safety Culture Starts at the Top